LMeynent/master-thesis-public/README.md

 ## Organisation

 This repository is organised with the following folders:
+ * `figures` is en empty folder in which generated figures are stored
  * `hope_data` contains the pre-processed, publicly available data sources as well as a list of HOPE survey questions
  * `src` contains some useful Python functions shared by multiple analyis notebooks
  * `stan` contains the code necessary to run the hierarchical bayesian model used to model the effective reproduction number